3 Data wrangling II

 For simplicity, let’s just look at kangaroo rats.
 Here I introduce the %in%

-operator with filter and vector containing the species_id
+operator with filter and vector containing the species_id for the kangaroo

 rats.